alejobarrera28/ChatbotAPI/README.md

 # Chatbot API

 This repository contains the implementation of a Chatbot API using NestJS.
 The chatbot is designed to handle user inquiries, search for products, and perform currency conversions.
+For evaluating the implementation, you will find the main logical structure of the project in /src/chatbot/chatbot.service.ts

 ## Features